The 18 Most Common Essay-Writing Mistakes

 6. Trying to be funny when you're not.

 It takes a very skilled writer to write a humorous essay.
 If you're not this type of writer, the essay is not the place to try to be.
 You can't miraculously change your writing style overnight.
 Often an attempt at humor may appear trite or plain silly.
-It's better to stick to your own style.
+It's better to stick to your own style.7.
+Not knowing why you want to go back to school.

 While answering the questions, you will need to explain why you want to go back to school.
 The more you understand your motivations, the stronger your essays will be.
 You don't need to have every step of your future career worked out because admission officers understand that a college or graduate degree will help you figure this out.
-But you do need to have some good reasons about why you want a degree at this point in life.
+But you do need to have some good reasons about why you want a degree at this point in life.8.
+Forgetting to tie in your goals with the school.

 It's important that you not only explain your career goals but also elaborate on how the school will help you to achieve these goals.
 Admission officers want to see this connection.
 This helps them to see what you will gain from attending their school.